top of page

 January 30 – Arrival in San José

-Possible species: White-eared Ground Sparrow, Blue-crowned Motmot, Rufous-capped Warbler, Hoffmann’s Woodpecker.
+Possible species: White-eared Ground Sparrow, Lesson's Motmot, Chestnut-capped Warbler, Hoffmann’s Woodpecker.

 January 31 – Cerro de la Muerte & San Gerardo de Dota